Yash-Varshney/Utilities/README.md

 A collection of python scripts that may come in handy in everyday life at IIT Mandi

 # CGPA.py
-Prints SGPA for each semester and total CGPA obtianed
+Prints SGPA for each semester and total CGPA obtained
 ## Requirements
 ```
 pip3 install requests